Polyethylene Glycol

 Disease/Condition Glossary

 Constipation: It refers to infrequent bowel movements.
 The stools are often dry, painful and hard to pass.
-Constipation is a condition in which the person has fewer than three bowel movements in a week.
+Constipation is a condition in which a person has fewer than 3 bowel movements per week.
 However, bowel patterns may vary from person to person.
-Symptoms include bloating, abdominal pain, and feeling as if the bowel movement is incomplete.
-Constipation occurs when the muscle contractions in the large intestine slow down, which causes the incomplete elimination of stools from the body.
-Constipation could be associated with a sudden change of diet, a diet with less fibre, not drinking enough liquids, lack of exercise, loss of tone of the bowel muscles in older people, or having to stay in bed for a longer duration.
+Symptoms include bloating, abdominal pain, and the feeling that bowel movements are incomplete.
+Constipation occurs when the muscle contractions in the large intestine slow down, leading to incomplete elimination of stools from the body.
+Constipation can be associated with a sudden change in diet, a low-fibre diet, insufficient fluid intake, lack of exercise, loss of bowel muscle tone in older individuals, or prolonged bed rest.

 FAQs

-Polyethylene Glycol causes the water to retain in the stools, thereby stimulates bowel movement.
-It increases the number of bowel movements, softens the stools and makes it easier to pass.
-Thereby, Polyethylene Glycol helps in providing relief from constipation.
+Polyethylene Glycol helps retain water in the stools, thereby stimulating bowel movement.
+It increases the number of bowel movements, softens stools, and makes them easier to pass.
+Therefore, Polyethylene Glycol helps alleviate constipation.

-Do not take Polyethylene Glycol for more than a week as it might lead to dependency on Polyethylene Glycol for a bowel movement.
-Consult your doctor if your bowel movement is irregular even after taking Polyethylene Glycol for a week or if you notice a change in bowel habits that last for more than 2 weeks.
+Do not take Polyethylene Glycol for more than a week unless advised by the physician, as it might lead to dependency on Polyethylene Glycol for a bowel movement.
+Consult your doctor if your bowel movements are irregular even after taking Polyethylene Glycol for a week, or if you notice a change in bowel habits that lasts for more than 2 weeks.

-Drink plenty of fluids and consume fibre-rich food, whole-grain bread, unprocessed bran, fruits and vegetables.
+Drink plenty of fluids and consume fibre-rich foods, such as whole-grain bread, unprocessed bran, fruits, and vegetables.
 Try to exercise regularly.

 Polyethylene Glycol should be given to children only if advised by the doctor.